jaeinjaein/SKKU_Autonomous_Driving_2024/README.md

 Autonomous driving system developed for the **2024 Gachon University Autonomous Driving Competition**.

-This project implements a full autonomous driving pipeline including **lane perception, steering control, and LiDAR-based vehicle detection** on a 1/5-scale electric vehicle platform.
+This project implements a full autonomous driving pipeline including **lane perception, steering control, driving object detection, and LiDAR-based vehicle detection** on a 1/5-scale electric vehicle platform.

 The system integrates deep learning-based lane segmentation with classical control algorithms to enable stable autonomous driving in a real-world track environment.